 Step 3 – Learn About the BIG Problems

 Why is your customer even online?
 Your customers are probably searching for a solution to a problem.
 Therefore, it’s important to get to know the biggest problems your ideal buyer might have and adapt a strategy that speaks to these solutions.
 This will help improve your SEO by giving you more insight into how to adapt your keywords and content to connect with more search queries.
 In addition, customers sometimes are not aware of other problems that your product or service can help solve.
 Identifying additional problems helps your customer understand the benefit of your solution.

 Step 4 – Find Out Where They Get Their Information

 Some people still watch the news on television, but chances are, many have adapted to find news or updates for recent events in their social media feeds and other various websites.
 I usually don’t have time for the news and get most of my information from what’s shared by friends on Facebook, but I rarely use Twitter.
 Because of this, I would be much more likely to respond to an ad someone shared on Facebook rather than the same ad on Twitter.
 Figuring out which sites your customer uses online — blogs, social media networks, search engines, etc. — will help develop a brand buyer persona that works.

 Step 5 – Reverse Engineer Each Referral

 Building buyer personas is a crucial part of reducing the cost of customer acquisition and tailoring content to a specific audience.
-Start reaching more customers with a digital marketing strategy by Revital Agency — a St. Petersburg web design, content marketing, social media management, and e-commerce web development agency.
+Start reaching more customers with a digital marketing strategy by Oyova — a St. Petersburg web design, content marketing, social media management, and e-commerce web development agency.